Fiducism

 Buddhism/Hinduism

-Concepts like karma and compassionate action are freed from their esoteric component of reincarnation in Fiducism and reinterpreted as a principle of social feedback.
+Concepts like Karma and compassionate action are freed from their esoteric component of reincarnation in Fiducism and reinterpreted as a principle of social feedback.
 A good deed is not a coin for the next life, but an investment in the social capital of the present life.
 It immediately strengthens the trust account within the network and creates real commitment.

 Confucianism